LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 <img src="/assets/logo_pencils.png" style="width: 250px;">
 </div>

-**The Live Game Design Workshop** brings together practotioners, educators, and researchers around the topic of tools for game design and development.
+**The Live Game Design Workshop**

-**Our goal** is to explore how better game design tools can empower creators, speed up prototyping, educate students, and make game creation more engaging, intuitive and live.
+Educating novices in the art of game design is a key challenge in computer science education.
+To develop their skills, novices need feedback to understand the impact of changes to digital game prototypes.
+However, game design tools lack intuitive mechanisms for visualizing how changes affect dynamics and gameplay.
+As a result, forming mental models about cause-and-effect relationships is hard, and learning how to program can be tedious and frustrating.
+The Live Game Design workshop brings together researchers, practitioners, and educators who develop and apply game design tools.
+Together, we explore how better tools can empower creators, accelerate prototyping, support education, and make game creation more engaging, intuitive, and live.

 # Activities
 The workshop will host three types of activities.